the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/performance.md

 ![](images/memo.png)

 While all props passed to a component stay the same, the component renders again if its parent component is forced to re-render.
 That's React's default behavior, which works most of the time because the re-rendering mechanism is pretty fast.
 However, if re-rendering decreases the performance of a React application, React's `memo` API helps prevent re-rendering.
-As we have seen, sometimes `memo` alone doesn't help, though.
+As we have seen, sometimes `memo` alone doesn't help.
 Callback handlers are re-defined each time in the parent component and passed as *changed* props to the component, which causes another re-render.
-In that case, `useCallback` is used for making the callback handler only change when its dependencies change.
+In that case, `useCallback` is used for making the callback handler only when its dependencies change.

 ### Exercises: